About Us

 Our Programs

-We designed a holistic program for STEM Advantage Scholars that benefits students, their families and communities resulting in a generational impact with a clear and immediate path to address the gender and racial wealth gaps.
+We designed a holistic program for STEM Advantage Scholars that benefits students, their families and communities resulting in a generational impact with a clear path to narrow the gender and racial wealth gaps.
 Program includes:

-• 1-to-1 Mentors to provide a role model, support, guidance, and coaching,
+- 1:1 Mentorship from STEM professionals to provide a role model, support, guidance and coaching

-• Professional and career development to prepare for their job search,
+- Professional and career development workshops and panels to prepare for their job search

-Our Freshmen STEM Career Pathways program engages first-year college students, particularly women, Black and Latinx students, provides exposure to STEM career opportunities, drives persistence in a STEM major, and is a pipeline to our Scholars program.
+Our Freshmen STEM Career Pathways program engages first-year college students, including (but not limited to) first-generation, low-income, women, Black and Latinx students, provides exposure to STEM career opportunities, drives persistence in a STEM major, and is a pipeline to our Scholars program.

 Our new Transfer-focused STEM Career Pathways program launched at two California Community Colleges.
 The goal is to help community college students understand career opportunities in a STEM field and paths to economic mobility, see the value of and feel motivated to earn a bachelor’s degree in a STEM major, and increase the transfer rate to a 4-year university to earn a bachelor’s degree.